Sidmouth Harbour Railway

+History

 In the early years of the nineteenth century Sidmouth had been a popular seaside resort, but its popularity was declining; at the same time the small, exposed harbour was shoaling badly, and local promoters considered building a properly protected harbour, by the construction of two stone piers at the Chit Rocks, at the western end of Sidmouth sea front.
 Plentiful supplies of suitable stone were available at Hook Ebb, a location on the coast 1.75 mi to the east beneath Salcombe Hill.

 An Act of Parliament for the work was obtained in 1836, and the railway was duly laid.
 Foundation stones for each of the two piers were formally laid amid considerable ceremony, befitting the intended dedication of the piers to, respectively, Her Imperial Highness The Grand Duchess Helena of Russia, and Princess Victoria (later to become Queen Victoria).

 The railway ran parallel to the sea front, and along the esplanade at Sidmouth itself.
 It crossed the shingle beach at the River Sid outfall on a small viaduct then went through a tunnel about a 0.3 mi long through Salcombe Hill behind the cliff face.